geerlingguy/ansible-role-kibana/README.md

 # Ansible Role: Kibana

-An Ansible Role that installs Kibana on RedHat/CentOS or Debian/Ubuntu.
+An Ansible Role that installs Kibana on Ubuntu.

 ## Requirements